Derion Stevenson, 9-years old, was killed by a pit bull while visiting a friend's home.

 It is a false myth that "animal-aggressive" and "people-aggressive" are distinctly separate factors.
 Aggression, is aggression, is aggression.1

 A neighbor was walking her labrador on July 11, when the pit bull, "Left Eye," attacked her dog, county spokesman Dan Kulin said.
 The pit bull's owner claimed the labrador initiated the fight.
 The labrador escaped serious injuries.
 In a statement released Friday, the county said, "the July incident was not serious enough to warrant a dangerous or vicious declaration."
 The victim dog would have to sustain "substantial bodily harm or die as a result" of the attack, the statement said.

 In a painfully common scenario shared by owners of dangerous dogs -- shuffling these dogs around to new owners -- the Las Vegas Review-Journal also reports that Left Eye's owner cited in the July attack (a man) is not the same person who had custody over the dog when it killed Derion Stevenson (a woman).
-Fox 5 already uncovered the ladder owner tried to give her problematic pit bull away in February 2015.
+Fox 5 already uncovered the latter owner tried to give her problematic pit bull away in February 2015.
 Back then she advertised the pit bull as "goofy" and "loveable."

 Clark County also admitted that as of August 17 this year, only 2.5% (5) of the dogs involved in dog-on-dog attacks (196) were given a dangerous designation; none were given a vicious designation.
 That leaves 191 dog owners so far this year who may have lost faith in a system they formerly believed was created to protect innocent people and pets from dangerous dogs.
 They had to learn the hard way that these dogs and their owners have more rights then they do.